sjlamerton/gsoc-pages/index.md

 please follow the discussion on the wxWidgets development mailing list (wx-dev on googlegroups.com), a summary of the projects will follow below.

-## Why Participate in GSoC
+### Why Participate in GSoC with wxWidgets

-Participating in the Google Summer of Code is a very good opportunity to expand the wxWidgets community of developers and for students to get to learn one of the major UI toolkits available on all major platforms.
+-  wxWidgets is a mature codebase C++ with a long history, founded 1992
+-  Used by companies such as Google and Dropbox!
+-  Six years of participation with Google Summer of Code
+-  A small and friendly community of developers
+-  A great opportunity to see your work used by many other developers